The Importance of Succession Management for Future Business Performance

 Making the case

 This is not to say that all employees have the potential to be senior leaders one day.
-There is an upper cap to potential, which throws up two development tracks that are beneficial for employees and organisations alike.
+There is an upper cap to potential, which throws up two development tracks that are beneficial for employees and organizations alike.

 Legacy talent processes